sphars/rss-feeds/README.md

 Other sites coming soon.

 ## Disclaimer
 All content is copyright their respective owners.
-The scripts here are used generate RSS feeds that point to the source material.
+The scripts here simply generate RSS feeds that point to the source material.
+The content is not stored here, if possible.

 ## License
 The code in this repo is licensed under the [MIT License](/LICENSE)